 Gross profit from license and service revenues, which were largely nonrecurring, was \$4 million, \$3.8 million, and \$8.4 million in fiscal 2004, 2003, and 2002, respectively.
 Associated gross margins were 61%, 71%, and 98% in fiscal 2004, 2003, and 2002.
-The increase in gross profit and decrease in gross margin from license and services revenues in fiscal 2004 as compared to fiscal 2003 was primarily attributable to the large license and sale transaction with Leadtek that closed during the third quarter of fiscal 2004 combined with lower margins experienced on Packet8 service revenues as compared to historical licensing transactions.
-The decrease in gross margin was also attributable to a decrease in royalty revenues that was related to the final \$750,000 payment received from a single customer of our MPEG video compression technology in the first quarter of fiscal 2003.
+The increase in gross profit and decrease in gross margin was primarily attributable to the large license and sale transaction with Leadtek closed during the third quarter of fiscal 2004 as described above combined with lower margins experienced on Packet8 service revenues as compared to historical licensing transactions.
+The decrease was also attributable to a decrease in royalty revenues that was related to the final \$750,000 payment received from a single customer of our MPEG video compression technology in the first quarter of fiscal 2003.